 Pied plumage can be easy to identify because it is so stark and contrasts well to be easily seen, even at a distance or in poor viewing conditions.
-Noting the size and extent of markings, as well as the texture of the edge between the colors - smooth, jagged, etc. - can help determine which bird is which.
-As with any bird identification, it is also important to note other distinctive characteristics, such as additional colors, key field marks, bill size and shape and other traits as well.
-The bird's behavior, sounds and range can also be essential for proper identification.
+Noting the size and extent of markings, as well as the smooth or jagged texture of the edge between the colors can help determine which bird is which.
+As with any bird identification, it is also important to note other distinctive characteristics, such as additional colors, key field marks, bill size and shape, and other traits as well.
+The bird's behavior, sounds, and range can also be essential for proper identification.

 Birders should take care not to confuse a typical pied plumage with abnormal coloration, however, such as albino or leucistic birds, that may also show large patches of white plumage.
 Melanistic birds may also seem pied, with much greater amounts of dark pigment in their plumage.
 With abnormal colors, however, the coloration is often less distinct and not as even as typical pied plumage.
 Abnormally colored birds are also much more rare and while they can flock with others of their species, they will stand out as unusual and different looking.

 Many hybrid birds may also have similar coloration patterns with unusual patches of black and white plumage.
 The term pied, however, is usually only applied to a bird's normal coloration.
 Some domestic bird breeds, such as different types of chickens, ducks, or pigeons, may also be called pied due to their plumage coloration, but they are not distinct species and will not count on a life list or bird record.

 Also Known As